Available with Location Referencing license.

 Changes both measure and geographic location to maintain the referent location of the event using a persistent offset value

 To understand how LRS events get updated due to the route edit type for each event behavior rule, refer to:

 The following event behavior rules are set by default:

 Cacto Realign Route

 You can modify the default behavior for route calibration, route retirement, route extension, route reassignment, route realignment, and route reversal in an LRS Network using the Modify Event Behavior Rules tool.

-For any LRS route edit where recalibrate downstream is selected, the configured calibrate event behavior will be applied to downstream sections.
+For any LRS route edit in which Recalibrate route downstream is chosen, the configured calibrate event behavior is applied to downstream sections.
 You can review configured event behaviors by viewing LRS event properties.

 Application of event behavior

-To apply event behaviors after route edits, execute the Apply Event Behaviors tool for the route network.
+To apply event behaviors after route edits, run the Apply Event Behaviors tool for the route network.
 This tool processes event behaviors for all event feature classes registered to the route network.

-The Apply Event Behaviors tool does not need to run after each route edit activity.
+You do not need to run the Apply Event Behaviors tool after each route edit activity.
 You can schedule it to run based on your business requirements.
 It only processes event behaviors for those routes that have been edited but not yet processed.